futres/fovt-data-pipeline/README.md

 ```
 # this script looks for output in `data/output/output_reasoned_csv/data*.csv`

 python loader.py
 ```

 # Application Programming Interface
-This repository generates files in the pre-processing steop which serve as an API.
+This repository generates files in the pre-processing step which serve as an API.
 These files are referenced at [https://github.com/futres/fovt-data-pipeline/blob/master/api.md].
 In addition to this datasource, there is a dynamic data service which references files that were loaded into elasticsearch in the "Loading Data" step, above.
 The FuTRES dynamic data is hosted by the plantphenology nodejs proxy service at: https://github.com/biocodellc/ppo-data-server/blob/master/docs/es_futres_proxy.md   The following endpoints to that datastore are:

   *  [futresapi/v2/download_futres_proxy](https://github.com/biocodellc/ppo-data-server/blob/master/docs/download_futres_proxy.md) Query the Futres data store download_futres_proxy.md